 This throne features a 13-inch vinyl seat with 3 inches of solid foam padding.
 It has a lock nut mechanism that will allow it to spin freely or lock it in place for stationary use.
 The secondary locking mechanism provides extra support for heavier adults.

 Since this seat is light and easy to breakdown and store, it makes a great gig seat that won’t sacrifice comfort for portability.
 And the memory lock makes it easier to adjust your height quickly on set up.
-For under $100, this throne makes a wonderful middle of the line investment.
+This throne makes a wonderful middle of the line investment.

 This is a pretty basic seat for teens and younger adults that can be adjusted between 17 and 22 inches.
 It’s a well-constructed seat with double-braced supports and sturdy rubber floor mounts, so it will hold up to fairly heavy use.